Outdoor Adventures

 Kayakers should have some kayaking experience and feel comfortable on the water.
 Water shoes or secure sandals are required.
 Water and sunscreen and snacks are highly recommended.

 Clinch Life Outfitters will provide kayaks, equipment and shuttle service.
-The fee is $25 a person.
-Limited to 15 people.
-Age 9 and up.
+Fee is $25 a person and limited to 15 people ages 9 and up.
 Call 276-608-6907 or contact www.clinchlifeoutfitters.com by July 24 to make reservations or for more information.

 Guided Rock Climbing Day at Hidden Valley WMA